 Share and access a folder or mailbox in new Outlook

-There are two ways to interact with shared folders: you can be the owner of a mailbox who wants to share one or more folder or their entire mailbox.
+There are two ways to interact with shared folders: the mailbox owner who wants to share one or more folders or share their entire mailbox.
+The invitee, the person that the owner invited to share their folder or mailbox.

-• Folder or mailbox owner: You own the folder and decide to share it with others.
-You set the appropriate permission levels for those you want to share the folder with.
+• Owner of folder or mailbox: As the mailbox owner you decide to share your entire mailbox or one or more folders with others.
+To do this, you first set up the appropriate permission levels for those you want to share the folder with, and then you send an invitation.

-• Invitee: When someone shares a folder or mailbox with you, you'll receive an invitation to share a folder.
-When you accept the invitation, the folder appears in your folder pane.
-What you can do in a shared folder, depends on the permission levels set.
+• Invitee: When someone shares a folder or mailbox with you, you'll receive an invitation to share their folder or mailbox.
+When you accept the invitation, the folder will appear in your folder pane.
+What you do with this shared folder, depends on the level of permissions the owner granted you.

 To share one or more folders or to share your entire mailbox with others in your organization, follow these steps:

-1. Navigate to the folder you want to share.
+1. In new Outlook, navigate to the folder you want to share.

 2. Right-click on the folder and choose Sharing and permissions.